How is your energy right now?

-Tap a bar — this shapes your suggestions.
+Tap a bar to set your energy level.

 ⚡ Two-step launch

-What's one thing you could start in the next 2 minutes?
-Be specific — not "work on project", but "open the doc".
+What is one tiny physical action you could do in the next 2 minutes?
+Be specific — not "work on project" but "open the doc".

 Today's tasks